cybercongress/cybercongress/blog/prepare-for-takeoff-friends.md

 I know that everyone on the team strongly believes in the project!
 It's cool that we have it!
 I want to say thank you for this support.
 It would be impossible without you.
 Let's gather all the will this month and release the network, app and foundation in the best possible way!

 ## What's next?
 After the start of donations, much will change in the project.
 There will be more responsibility.
 We will need to listen more to the community.
 We will need to struggle for the main goal of [the Game of Links](https://cybercongress.ai/game-of-links/): 300k ATOMs.

-But all that would be exciting though
+Russian version :

 # Подготовьтесь в Взлету!